 In this example both the signal layers above and below the core dielectric are changed to planes.

 Click the lower signal layer and click the Set Layer Plane button.
 Repeat for the upper signal layer.

-The changes are reflected in the stackup window
+Set Layer to Plane The changes are reflected in the stackup window